 Bar/Bat Mitzvah students are moving from childhood to adulthood, from learning to be responsible to being responsible.
 As son or daughter of the commandments, you commit yourself to be proud membership in our ancient people.
 Bar/Bat Mitzvah is a regular part of the religious school education.

 Our Rabbi can help you prepare for this wonderful, joyous occasion, by teaching couples the meaning of the ceremony, from ketubah (marriage document), to n’suin (engagement) to chuppah (marriage canopy) to kiddushin (marriage ceremony) to breaking the glass.
 We also counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
 We also work with you in designing the ceremony, providing our knowledge and experience.
-Our rabbi performs same-sex ceremonies and interfaith ceremonies under certain circumstances.
+Our Rabbi and our Cantor both perform same-sex ceremonies and interfaith ceremonies under certain circumstances.